An artist residency in Tuscany with a history of creativity

 Our Setting

 The home is situated in rural Italy and surrounded by beautiful vistas.
-Although the house is located in a fairly isolated rural setting, it is only thirty minutes from downtown Florence.
+Although the house is located in a fairly isolated setting, it is only thirty minutes from downtown Florence.

 The house consists of two separate studios, bedrooms, and bathrooms.
 The living room, dining room, and kitchen are communal spaces.